 SEO metrics (e.g., website traffic, number of pages viewed, and bounce rate)

 Social media analytics (e.g., engagement metrics, follower growth, and conversions)

 PPC metrics (e.g., clickthrough and conversion rates)

-Agency Tip: Before creating a client report, understand the difference between KPIs and metrics.
+Agency Tip: Before creating a client dashboard or report, understand the difference between KPIs and metrics.
 That way, you’ll report on meaningful indicators that tie into your client’s strategic goals instead of vanity metrics that only look good on paper.

 SEO Marketing Report Template

 After you’ve put all that effort into your client’s organic search strategy, you’ll want to track how it has progressed by utilizing an SEO marketing report template.

 To provide the most valuable information to your client, be sure to include:

 Organic traffic metrics derived from a platform such as Google Analytics